-The Lower Rio Grande PWWA BOD Meets Every Third Wednesday, locations and times are posted on our website.
+The Lower Rio Grande PWWA BOD meets on the third Wednesday of every month. locations and times are available on our website.

 Water Conservation Tips

 Did you know that the average U.S. household uses approximately 400 gallons of water per day or 100 gallons per person per day?
 Luckily, there are many low-cost and no-cost ways to conserve water.
 Small changes can make a big difference - try one today and soon it will become second nature.